Matthew-D-Johnston/JS210-Fundamentals-of-JavaScript/js211_assessment/js211_assessment_study_guide.md

 * The order of the elements is significant.
 * Use index numbers to retrieve array elements.
-* Index numers are non-negative integers starting from `0`.
+* Index numbers are non-negative integers starting from `0`.

 ##### Objects